xjeffss/travel_project2/readme.md

+This is the template that was added in the instruction for what the readme should look like.

 Project Overview
 Project Description
 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.